 This Standard addresses engineering drawing practices and ties together the engineering drawing and related documentation practices in the ASME Y14 series of standards.
 It is not the intent of this Standard to be a standalone document for the purpose of addressing basic practices.
-An accurate perception of engineering drawing practices is derived by treating ASME Y14:100, ASME Y14.24, ASME Y14.34, ASME Y14.35, and ASME Y14.41 as a composite set.
+An accurate perception of engineering drawing practices is derived by treating ASME Y14.100, ASME Y14.24, ASME Y14.34, ASME Y14.35, and ASME Y14.41 as a composite set.

-This Standard is a revision of ASME Y14.100-2004, Engineering Drawing Practices.
-The revision of this Standard was initiated after the official release of ASME Y14.100M-2000.
 The initial attempt to convert the DoD drawing practices standard, MIL-STD-100, to a nongovernment standard resulted in two drawing practices standards: ASME Y14.100M-1998, which consisted of basic practices common to DoD and industry, and MIL-STD-100G, which consisted of those practices and requirements unique to DoD.
 The impact on the community was that judgments on when to use which Standard as a standalone or in combination was causing a good deal of confusion.
-Accordingly, the realization of the problems presented by the existence of two basic drawing practices standards is the basis for the issue of this revision.
 The consensus was that one standard was needed.
 To accomplish this, this Standard contains appendices that may be invoked and tailored by DoD, thereby making possible the cancellation of MIL-STD-100.